ijdoe/camsur-bmad/memory-bank/activeContext.md

 ## 4. Next Steps

-### Immediate Task: Implement Dark Mode
+### Immediate Task: Dark Mode Implemented

-The next major task is to implement a dark mode theme for the application.
-This will enhance the user experience and give the platform a more mature, sophisticated feel.
+The dark mode theme for the application has been implemented.
+This enhances the user experience and gives the platform a more mature, sophisticated feel.

-#### Dark Mode Implementation Plan
+#### Dark Mode Implementation Details

-1.  **Enable Dark Mode in Tailwind CSS:**
+1.  **Enabled Dark Mode in Tailwind CSS:**
-    *   Update `tailwind.config.js` to enable the `class` strategy for dark mode.
+    *   Updated `tailwind.config.js` to enable the `class` strategy for dark mode.

-2.  **Implement a Theme Provider:**
+2.  **Implemented a Theme Provider:**
-    *   Install and use the `next-themes` library to manage theme switching.
+    *   Installed and used the `next-themes` library to manage theme switching.
-    *   Wrap the root layout in `src/app/layout.tsx` with the `ThemeProvider`.
+    *   Wrapped the root layout in `src/app/layout.tsx` with the `ThemeProvider`.

-3.  **Create a Theme Toggle UI:**
+3.  **Created a Theme Toggle UI:**
-    *   Add a theme switcher button to the user profile section in `MainNavigationSidebar.tsx`.
+    *   Added a theme switcher button to the user profile section in `MainNavigationSidebar.tsx`.
-    *   The toggle will provide "Light", "Dark", and "System" options.
+    *   The toggle provides "Light", "Dark", and "System" options.

-4.  **Define Dark Mode Color Palette:**
+4.  **Defined Dark Mode Color Palette:**
-    *   Update `src/app/globals.css` with dark mode CSS variables.
+    *   Updated `src/app/globals.css` with dark mode CSS variables.

-5.  **Update Component Styles:**
+5.  **Updated Component Styles:**
-    *   Add `dark:` variants to all UI components to ensure they adapt correctly.
+    *   Added `dark:` variants to all UI components to ensure they adapt correctly.

-6.  **Update the Interactive Map:**
+6.  **Updated the Interactive Map:**
-    *   Modify `InteractiveMapContainer.tsx` to switch the Mapbox base map style to a dark version when the dark theme is active.
+    *   Modified `InteractiveMapContainer.tsx` to switch the Mapbox base map style to a dark version when the dark theme is active.

 ## 4. Important Patterns & Preferences